-Mr. Rafael Soto, owner of Choson Martial Arts, thanked everybody and stated that he is honored for the recognition.
-He indicated that the children in front of the audience is what gets him every day to go over to his school and teach.
+Mr. Rafael Amill, owner of Choson Martial Arts, thanked everybody and stated that he is honored for the recognition.
+He indicated that the children are what gets him every day to go over to his school and teach.
 Again, he thanked the parents for their support, his friends, and noted that his doors are open for everyone.

-City Manager's Report: City Manager's Report: Mr. Potucek encouraged people to attend Oktoberfest taking place during the weekend, Friday, September 16, 2023, and Saturday, September 17, 203, at Veterans' Memorial Park, where they can have a beer, a brat, and have a good time.
+City Manager's Report: City Manager's Report: Mr. Potucek encouraged people to attend Oktoberfest taking place on Friday, September 16, 2023, and Saturday, September 17, 203, at Veterans' Memorial Park, where people can have a beer, a brat, and have a good time.
 He announced that the next regularly scheduled work session is scheduled for Tuesday, September 26, 2023, at 3:00 p.m. in the Council Chambers and the next regularly scheduled Council Meeting is on September 28, 2023, at 5:00 p.m., also in the Council Chambers.
-He reported that the construction project of the ADA paths at Garden Canyon Wash and St. Andrews Drive is being re-bid due to the cost overrun on the initial set of bids (, which bids are due on October 10, 2023); the land purchase behind Fire Station II was completed; and the Nancy J. Brua Animal Care Center is currently experiencing capacity issues, fortunately, the Council has budgeted an expansion project for the Center and it is expected for the design to be done and construction to commence in December 2023.
+He reported that the construction project of the ADA paths at Garden Canyon Wash and St. Andrews Drive is being re-bid due to the cost overrun on the initial set of bids (bids are due on October 10, 2023); the land purchase behind Fire Station II was completed; and the Nancy J. Brua Animal Care Center is currently experiencing capacity issues, fortunately, the Council has budgeted an expansion project for the Center and it is expected for the design to be done and construction to commence in December 2023.
 Lastly, he reported that the sales tax report was very favorable.
 The City was up 15.33 percent last month and 9.55 percent over the year.
 However, the previous two months numbers were flat.
-Therefore, he has asked Mr. Felix to investigate because much of it can be explained or at least about half of it could be explained from an audit.
-Most of these numbers are one-time numbers that would have put the City, if those numbers are cleaned up to about 7 1⁄2 percent growth, but staff will keep an eye on it and see what kind of fluctuations there are in the future.
+Therefore, he has asked Mr. Felix to investigate because about half of it could be explained from an audit.
+Most of these numbers are one-time numbers that would have put the City, if those numbers are cleaned, up to about 7 1⁄2 percent growth.
+Therefore, staff will keep an eye on this and see what kind of fluctuations there are in the future.